TJaineera/TJaineera/README.md

 # 👋 Hi, I'm Twinkle Jaineera
 **Full-Stack Developer | AI Infrastructure Engineer | Cloud-Native Systems**

-I’m a backend-focused engineer building scalable systems and integrating machine learning into real-world applications.
-With a strong foundation in Java and Python ecosystems, I work at the intersection of cloud engineering, ML deployment, and AI alignment.
-I’m also keenly interested in secure development and embedding cybersecurity practices into everything I build.
+I’m a backend-focused engineer building **scalable, secure, and intelligent systems** that bridge software engineering with machine learning.
+With hands-on experience in **Java**, **Python**, and **cloud automation**, I design and deploy **AI-integrated microservices** that balance performance, safety, and explainability.
+I’m also passionate about embedding **cybersecurity and responsible AI practices** into everything I build.

 ---

 ## 🚀 Current Focus
-- Building AI-integrated microservices using Spring Boot and Python
+- Architecting **AI-integrated microservices** with Spring Boot and Python
-- Deploying ML pipelines on AWS (SageMaker, Bedrock)
+- Deploying **ML pipelines** on AWS (SageMaker, Bedrock)
-- Exploring controllable AI, agent safety, and secure LLM-based systems
+- Exploring **controllable AI**, agent safety, and secure LLM-based systems

 ---